-Broadbands are regional or local chapters across the country formed to address specific issues or concerns related to Broads’ mission to preserve and protect Wilderness and wild lands.
+Broadbands are regional or local chapters across the country formed around Broads’ mission to preserve and protect Wilderness and wild lands.

 These chapters, led by volunteer leaders and co-leader teams, are made up of passionate and dedicated Broads and Bros of diverse backgrounds and ages, with a fire for change and a love for the land.